Thank you to all who helped make the COP Celebration and Auction a success!

 Many of these events,...more

-Our Cabinet Oak Project juror and art advisers each offer wide-ranging experience, a distinct point of view and important contributions to critical art discourse and curatorial practice.
-They will share their thoughtful perspectives in selecting innovative artists and works throughout the process.
+Our Cabinet Oak Project juror and art advisors each offered wide-ranging experience, a distinct point of view and important contributions to critical art discourse and curatorial practice.
+They shared their thoughtful perspectives in selecting innovative artists and works throughout the process.

 Katie Robinson Edwards, Ph.D.